What are the essential research strategies for students?

 5. Create Checklists

-Not only are checklists a great way to ensure you have fulfilled all the criteria of a given task, they are an effective means of planning out all the points you need to hit to complete a project successfully.
+Not only are checklists a great way to ensure you have fulfilled all the criteria of a given task, but they are also an effective means of planning out all the points you need to hit to complete a project successfully.

-Content for this page has been written by Shane Mac Donnchaidh.
-A former principal of an international school and university English lecturer with 15 years teaching and administration experience.
-Editing and support content has been provided by the literacyideas team.
+The content for this page has been written by Shane Mac Donnchaidh.
+A former principal of an international school and English university lecturer with 15 years of teaching and administration experience.
+Shane’s latest Book, The Complete Guide to Nonfiction Writing, can be found here.
+Editing and support for this article have been provided by the literacyideas team.